nullgemm/globuf/readme.md

 ### Windows
 #### Cross-compiling from Linux
+To cross-compile the Windows platform from Linux you will to set MinGW up.
+Globox was designed to be Wine-compatible so you can use it to run the examples (but remember Wine is not Windows and does not support transparency or blur).

 #### Compiling from Windows
 The Windows backend can also be compiled from Windows for easier testing.
 *Do not download Visual Studio just for globox, it would be completely overkill!*